“La abandoné y no sabía” by Ricardo Tanturi y su Orquesta Típica with Enrique Campos, 1944.

 Canet is the prototype of the classic tango guitarist, always ready to back with his guitar a tango vocalist.

-He was one of the few guitarists that managed to stay away from Roberto Grela’s influence, creator of a major trend in tango.
+He was one of the few guitarists who managed to stay away from Roberto Grela’s influence and create a major trend in tango.
 His style was deeply rooted and directly based on the classic guitar groups.
-On many of his performances he added to the guitar trio or quartet other string instruments: contrabass, violins and violoncello.
+On many of his performances, he added to the guitar trio or quartet other string instruments: contrabass, violins, and violoncello.

-By that time he lived in the neighborhood of La Paternal and used to go fishing to the Maldonado creek with a friend, a little older than him: Piero Hugo Bruno Fontana, who time later would become Hugo Del Carril.
+By that time, he lived in the neighborhood of La Paternal and used to go fishing the Maldonado Creek with a friend a little older than him: Piero Hugo Bruno Fontana, who time later would become Hugo Del Carril.
 Continue reading at www.todotango.com...

 Listen and buy: